AleksandraMikh/AleksandraMikh/README.md

 ### Hi there 👋

+I'm Sasha and I'm Python developer.

+🤓 Currently working on my friend's ideas and open for cooperation!

+☎ How to reach me: https://t.me/mikhaidoku

 <!--
 **AleksandraMikh/AleksandraMikh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.